bjorngrunde/hack_base/README.md

 ### Debug

-1.
-2. Add a /var/www/.vscode/launch.json with following content
+1. With VS Code opened attached to the docker container, add a file /var/www/.vscode/launch.json with following content

     ```
     {
     // Use IntelliSense to learn about possible attributes.